 Since the inception of hospital rate regulation in Maryland, the HSCRC has experimented with innovative methods of hospital reimbursement.
-Pursuant to the provisions of Health-General Article, Section 19-216 and COMAR 10.37.10.06, the Commission may approve experimental payment methodologies that are consistent with the HSCRC's legislative mandate to promote effective and efficient health service delivery and primary policy objectives of cost containment, expanded access to care, equity in payment, financial stability, improved quality, and public accountability.
+Pursuant to the provisions of Health-General Article, Section 19-219 and COMAR 10.37.10.06, the Commission may approve experimental payment methodologies that are consistent with the HSCRC's legislative mandate to promote effective and efficient health service delivery and primary policy objectives of cost containment, expanded access to care, equity in payment, financial stability, improved quality, and public accountability.

 Our fragmented system for reimbursing health services in this country has, for the most part, provided large disincentives for hospitals and other providers to construct efficient and effective coordinated care models.
-To address this inherent deficiency in our system, the HSCRC has implemented bundled reimbursement and broad-based quality of care Pay-for-Performance ("P4P) methods designed to promote lower cost and higher quality care.
-These reimbursement methods include the implementation of the following landmark payment mechanisms: the Guaranteed Inpatient Revenue ("GIR") system - the nation's first Diagnostic Related Group ("DRG") based per case payment structure; the Total Patient Revenue ("TPR") structure - a global budget or capitated payment structure covering a given hospital's inpatient and outpatient regulated facility charges; the Charge per Visit ("CPV") structure - a bundled payment system covering the vast majority of hospital outpatient services.
-The Commission's three P4P quality of care initiatives: the Quality-Based Reimbursement ("QBR"); Maryland Hospital Acquired Condition ("MHAC"); and the planned Maryland Hospital Preventable Readmission ("MHPR") depart from national approaches by virtue of their broad-based and normative methodologies and are superior in their capacity to provide positive change.
+To address these deficiencies, the HSCRC has implemented episode-based reimbursement and broad-based quality of care Pay-for-Performance ("P4P) methods designed to promote lower cost and higher quality care.
+These reimbursement methods include the implementation of the following landmark payment mechanisms: 1) the Guaranteed Inpatient Revenue system - the nation's first Diagnostic Related Group ("DRG") based per case payment structure; 2) the Total Patient Revenue structure - a global budget or capitated payment structure covering a given hospital's inpatient and outpatient regulated facility charges; and 3) the Charge per Visit ("CPV") structure - a bundled payment system covering the vast majority of hospital outpatient services.
+The Commission's three P4P quality of care initiatives: the Quality-Based Reimbursement ("QBR"); Maryland Hospital Acquired Condition ("MHAC"); and the planned Maryland Hospital Preventable Readmission ("MHPR") also depart from national approaches by

-&lt;sup>1 The GIR, CPV, and TPR systems are examples of bundled payment structures that place hospitals at risk for service use.
+4 The GIR, CPV, and TPR systems are examples of bundled payment structures that place hospitals at risk for service use.
 The GIR system which evolved into the Charge per Case system in 2001) imposed a case mix adjusted per case constraint on services used per inpatient stay.
 The CPV imposes a case mix adjusted constraint on services used per outpatient encounter.
+The TPR, the broadest of the three structures, establishes a global cap on all hospital inpatient and outpatient services for a particular hospital.